atomdog/CBBA/devlog.md

 - [ ] Meet with Langdon about project data infrastructure
 - [ ] DD. on special events,
 - [ ] Greatly increase specificity of Jupyter notebook, comment extremely clearly
+- [ ] Other data ideas, cluster visualizations belonging to different questions.